zaps166/QMPlay2/README.md

 - CMake options and the default settings:
     - `CMAKE_INSTALL_PREFIX` - mostly it is `/usr/local`: installation directory.
     - `CMAKE_BUILD_TYPE` - `Release`.
-    - `LANGUAGES` - `All` - a space-separated list of translations to compile into QMPlay2.
+    - `LANGUAGES` - `All` - a space-separated list of translations to compile into CACHI NOPlay2.
     - `SOLID_ACTIONS_INSTALL_PATH` - Linux/BSD only, autodetect: you can specify the path manually.
     - `SET_INSTALL_RPATH` - non-Windows only, `ON` on macOS, `OFF` anywhere else: sets RPATH after installation.
     - `USE_FFMPEG` - ON: enable/disable FFmpeg module.